This Discussion channel is currently closed.

 Default_avatar

-Joel Acker almost 8 years ago
+Joel Acker over 8 years ago

 I agree completely with Sam.
 He said it very well.
 Coops like Dakota Electric have done an excellent job with this.
 The investor owned utilites, like Xcel, should follow their lead.